GitLiveApp/GitLive/_sections/live-share-code-with-me-support-vscode.md

 ![Live Share Open Repo](/uploads/liveshare-open-repo.jpeg "Live Share Open Repo"){:class="screenshot"}

-If you are using Live Share and you haven't signed in yet, you will be prompted to sign in.
+If you have already installed Live Share and you haven't signed in yet, you will be prompted to sign in.

 ![Live Share Sign In](/uploads/codeshare-liveshare-sign-in.jpeg "Live Share Sign In"){:class="screenshot"}